timomeh/hey-pane/README.md

 ### Focus

 With _Hey, Pane!_ you can temporarily zoom/focus/enlarge (call it what you want) your active pane without losing sight of all other panes.
-The active pane get's really big, and all other panes will just peak around the corner.
+The active pane gets really big, and all other panes will just peek around the corner.
 Perfect for focusing on your work or to make more space on a small screen.

 It works with all kinds of pane arrangements.